When you think of pop-culture depictions of Egypt, what comes to mind?

 - Virtue's Last Reward: Alice is part Egyptian and wears Ancient Egyptian themed costume with a large aquamarine gem that is meant to be a scarab.

 - Invoked in Vivere Militare Est, an Alternate History story in which the revelation of the supernatural during the closing days of World War II leads to a Cold War in which the world's major powers weaponize the supernatural.
 The political chaos of Egypt in The '60s leads to the rise of a paranormal figure calling himself Akhenaten and claiming to be Aten made flesh (though Word of God is that he's something else entirely), telling his followers that the sorry state of modern Egypt is because the forces of isfet (chaos) have overtaken the forces of ma'at (order) and that it must return to the old ways.
-Upon taking over Egypt, he restores its ancient name Kemet, suppresses Islam in order to proclaim himself a new god-pharaoh, and launches wars of conquest against Kemet's neighbors; while Israel (of course) successfully fights back by nuking Akhenaten's army of revenants, and it's implied that Prester John's intervention managed to save Sudan from Akhenaten's clutches, Libya, Chad, and Niger all fall.
-Kemet, as the world's most powerful occult state, becomes an inspiration to other occult groups, with Nizam-i Zahhak in Iran imitating Akhenaten's anti-Islamic rhetoric in its calls for the restoration of Zoroastrianism (albeit worshiping the demonic figure Zahhak instead of the benevolent god Ahura Mazda) and Word of God mentioning a neo-Incan insurgency in Peru trying to do the same.
+Upon taking over Egypt, he restores its ancient name Kemet, suppresses Islam in order to proclaim himself a new god-pharaoh, and launches wars of conquest against Kemet's neighbors; while Israel (of course) successfully fights back by nuking Akhenaten's army of revenants, and it's implied that while Prester John's intervention managed to save Sudan from Akhenaten's clutches, Libya, Chad, and Niger all fall.
+Kemet, as the world's most powerful occult state, becomes an inspiration to other occult groups, with Nizam-i Zahhak in Iran imitating Akhenaten's anti-Islamic rhetoric in its calls for the restoration of Zoroastrianism (albeit worshiping the demonic figure Zahhak instead of the benevolent god Ahura Mazda) and Word Of God mentioning a neo-Incan insurgency in Peru trying to do the same.